Exact big Ramsey degrees for finitely constrained binary free amalgamation classes: Introduction

-The Ramsey theory of finite structures has a long and rich history.
-It was initiated in the 1970's when Ne\v set\v ril and R\"odl, and independently Abramson and Harrington proved that the class of all finite ordered graphs has the Ramsey property~\cite{Abramson1978,Nesetril/Rodl77}.
-In fact, the Ne\v set\v ril--R\"odl theorem is much stronger, implying the Ramsey property for classes of all finite linear orderings of members of any relational free amalgamation class.
-In 2005, the Kechris--Pestov--Todor\v{c}evi\'c correspondence between the Ramsey property of $\mathcal{K}$ and extreme amenability of the automorphism group of its \fr limit~\cite{KPT} and Ne\v set\v ril's initiation of the classification program of Ramsey classes~\cite{Nevsetril2005} boosted the development of the area which led to discoveries of many more classes with the Ramsey property culminating with the general theorem of Hubi\v cka and Ne\v set\v ril~\cite{HN19}.
+Structural Ramsey theory has a long and rich history.
+It was initiated in the 1970's when Ne\v set\v ril and R\"odl, and independently Abramson and Harrington proved that the class of finite ordered graphs has the Ramsey property~\cite{Abramson1978,Nesetril/Rodl77}.
+In fact, the Ne\v set\v ril--R\"odl theorem is much stronger, implying the Ramsey property for several classes of finite ordered relational structures.
+More recently, the Kechris--Pestov--Todor\v{c}evi\'c correspondence connecting structural Ramsey theory and topological dynamics as well as Ne\v set\v ril's classification program of Ramsey classes~\cite{Nevsetril2005} boosted the development of the area which led to discoveries of many more classes with the Ramsey property.
+The most general result on classes with the Ramsey property is due to Hubi\v cka and Ne\v set\v ril~\cite{HN19}, who extended the earlier proof techniques (Ne\v set\v ril and R\"odl's partite construction \cite{Nesetril1981,Nesetril1989,Nesetril2007}) to structures in languages containing both relations and functions and gave a sufficient structural condition which can be used to show that a given class is Ramsey, effectively providing a ``black box'' for the combinatorial arguments involved.

-Expanding a bit further, while most classes of finite unordered structures do not have the Ramsey property, often equipping the class with an additional linear order or finitely many new relations produces the Ramsey property.
-When this is the case, the reducts of these expansions then retain a weaker property, called small Ramsey degrees.
-Here the term \emph{small} refers to the fact that we are looking for copies of finite structures $\b{B}$ where the coloring attains one or few colors, while the term \emph{big} is used to signify that we are interested in copies of the infinite structure $\b{K}$ where the coloring attains one or few colors.
-A \fr class $\mathcal{K}$ with \fr limit $\mathbf K$ has {\em finite small Ramsey degrees} if for each $\mathbf{A}\in\mathcal{K}$, there is a number $\ell$ such that for all $\b{B}\in \c{K}$ with $\b{A}\leq \b{B}$ and all $r\ge \ell$, we have